Having the right size snowboard is crucial regardless of the style of snowboarding you like to do.

 Use our snowboard size calculator to help find the right snowboard length and size for your riding style.
 This calculator will help you narrow down your search for the finding the right snowboard for you.

-The instructions to use the snowboard size calculator are simple.
+The instructions to use the board size calculator are simple.

 Fill out each option to get the specs and snowboard length that will be right for you.

 Consider the Type of Riding Will You Be Doing

-Will you be riding all conditions on the mountain (including the park)?
+Will you be riding all conditions and types of terrain at the resort?

 If you stick to the groomed resort terrain and generally like to carve your turns aggressively, then you generally want a snowboard length that will make it up to your mouth.
 It is a rough calculation to say, “for more stability riding, you want a longer board.”
 A longer snowboard will give you more control at higher speeds and help you glide easier over deeper snow.
 Read our guide on the 2024 best all mountain snowboards to see the boards that we recommend for this season.

-Will you be primarily doing tricks on rails and jumps?
+Will you be primarily doing tricks like hitting jumps or rails?

 If you are going to be doing tricks more than riding the entire mountain, you will want a freestyle snowboard.

 A rough calculation to find the right size of a freestyle board is to get a board that is as high as your Adam’s Apple.
 In other words, if you like going into the terrain park, then go with a shorter, more flexible freestyle snowboard.
 In addition to using the snowboard size calculator above, please also check the weight range that is written on the back of your potential new snowboard.

 Freestyle snowboards.
 Are shorter boards that offer the ability to ride switch stance, adjust your stance to be wider, and make it easier to spin off jumps, butter on flat ground, and hit rails easily.
 Additionally, you should also check out our guide to freestyle snowboard bindings.
 Just like boards, bindings have a flex rating.
 The more flexible the binding is, the easier it will be to land your tricks in the park.